Run the Depreciation Schedule report (New)

 - Select a date range, then click Update to view your report.

-Click Report Settings to view the options for refining your report.
+Click Report Settings to customize your report.

-Column display options explained
+Column display options

 - Asset Type